ng-doc/ng-doc/apps/ng-doc/src/app/docs/content/guides/playground/index.md

 In the `ng-doc.dependencies.ts` file, add the `playgrounds` field, which must match the `NgDocPlaygroundConfig` interface.
 A playground config is a regular object whose key is the name of the playground (which you should use to display it on the page) and whose value is the config itself, for example:

 > **Note**
 > For the template you can also use your real selector, but we recommend using `ng-doc-selector` to
 > avoid cases where your playgrounds stop working when the selector is changed during refactoring.

->
+> **Note**
-> `ng-doc-selector` is a unique selector that will be dynamically replaced with your component's
+> If you don't need to render all possible selectors of your component, you can use the `selector`
-> selector, and if your component has multiple selectors, NgDoc will also create a view for each
+> field
-> possible selector.
+> to specify the selectors that you want to see in your playground.

 ```typescript
 import {NgDocDependencies} from '@ng-doc/core';